-1.5 The submitted planning layout plan submitted for consideration as part of this reserved matters application is considered to have followed the principles of the indicative layout plan, with a central access spine road running through the site, with access via Lynncroft, drainage to the north of the site and public open space to the south west.
+1.5 The submitted planning layout plan for consideration as part of this reserved matters application is considered to have followed the principles of the indicative layout plan, with a central access spine road running through the site, with access via Lynncroft and drainage/public open space to the north of the site.
+Phase 2 is located further along to the west.